Tonni Adamsen

-Tonni Adamsen (born 15 November 1994) is a Danish professional footballer who plays as a striker for Danish Superliga club Silkeborg.
+Tonni Adamsen (born 15 November 1994) is a Danish professional footballer who plays as a striker for Austrian Bundesliga side Rapid Wien.

 Adamsen began his senior career with Taastrup FC, moving to Danish 2nd Division side Frem in 2018.
 He spent two and a half seasons with the Copenhagen-based club, before signing for Helsingør in the Danish 1st Division in January 2021, where he played two full seasons.
 In August 2022, he joined Silkeborg and went on to win the 2023–24 Danish Cup, while also being named Silkeborg Player of the Year for 2024.

 Club career

 Early career

 Born in Taastrup, Tonni Adamsen started his career at local club Taastrup FC after spending a period in Brøndby's academy.

 Frem

 In the summer of 2018, Adamsen joined Frem in the Danish 2nd Division.
 After impressing during the first half of the season, on 2 January 2019, the club announced that his contract would be extended.
 On 4 April, a new contract extension was confirmed by the club.
 On 17 August, he scored directly from a corner in a 2–1 home defeat to Slagelse B&I in the league.
 On 21 November 2020, in his final game for the club, Adamsen scored a hat-trick in a 5–3 win against SfB-Oure FA.
 In January 2021, after the expiry of his contract, Adamsen chose not to renew it and left the club.